N-Gibson/front-end-palette-picker/README.md

 Once you have cloned the repos, `cd` into them and run `npm install` to install the dependencies.

-From there run `nodemon server.js` to start the servers.
+From there run `nodemon server.js` to start the servers on the backend.

+Finally run `npm start` to start the front end.

 The app can be located at http://localhost:3000